DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The locking mechanisms differ for the different types of legs.
 Most one-tube legs will have either flip-latch locks or twist locks.

-Twist locks have a longer life and generally lock with more power, preventing any loosening over time as compared to latch locks which tend to lose grip strength the more they’re used.
+Twist locks have a longer life and generally lock with more power, preventing any loosening over time, compared to latch locks, which tend to lose grip strength the more they are used.

 The final part of the leg of a tripod is the foot.

-All tripod feet are built with some kind of grip.
-These grips vary from a simple rubber boot to prevent sliding, to grooved rubber or plastic feet that grip the environment and go a long way in stabilizing the tripod in precarious outdoor environments.
+All tripod feet are built with some grip.
+These grips vary from simple rubber boots to prevent sliding to grooved rubber or plastic feet that grip the environment and go a long way in stabilizing the tripod in precarious outdoor environments.

-Some tripods also come with spiked feet which can quite literally root it in place.
+Some tripods also come with spiked feet that can root in place.
 This is great for outdoor shoots on sloped or uneven surfaces.
-When setting these up indoors, either uses a rubber cover over the spikes or a spreader to prevent damage to the flooring.
+When setting these up indoors, either use a rubber cover over the spikes or a spreader to prevent damage to the flooring.

-Heavy-duty tripods are sporting big professional cameras used on big productions often sport wheels for easy mobility.
+Heavy-duty tripods sport big professional cameras used on big productions and often sport wheels for easy mobility.

-When you’re loading up 20 pounds worth of camera on an already bulky tripod, pushing is much more preferable to slinging it over your shoulder.
+When loading 20 pounds of camera on an already bulky tripod, pushing is preferable to slinging it over your shoulder.

 Quick-Release Plate